-This policy aims to ensure that incidents of a critical or sensitive nature involving Therapy Pro staff, clients and services are alerted to the Director Service Delivery and General Manager - Service Delivery, so they are dealt with quickly and appropriately.
-Each client who purchases supports from Therapy Pro can be assured that these supports will be free from violence, abuse, neglect, exploitation, or discrimination.
+This policy aims to ensure that incidents of a critical or sensitive nature involving Therapy Pro Group staff, clients and services are alerted to the relevant Team Manager, Discipline Leader and General Manager - Service Delivery, so they are dealt with quickly and appropriately.
+Each client who purchases supports from Therapy Pro Group Group can be assured that these supports will be free from violence, abuse, neglect, exploitation, or discrimination.
 This means that: